 Railway Staff Protection Keyswitch

-Railway Staff Protection Keyswitch :- Staff Protection Keyswitch(SPK) units are key operated switches with green LED indication light.
-It consists of two permanent traffolyte labels showing area that it protects.
+Railway Staff Protection Keyswitch:- Staff Protection Keyswitch(SPK) units are key-operated switches with green LED indication light.
+It consists of two permanent traffolyte labels showing the area that it protects.
 One will be affixed to the inside of the door and the other attached to the key hob.
 The Keyswitch has two positions “Normal Working(Area not protected)” and “Area protected”.
 The Key is captive in the normal working position.
-The Keyswitch type is of Castell KS-20.
+The Keyswitch type is Castell KS-20.

 They are normally located at the ends of the platforms.
 At places where the area of protection is controlled by multiple SPKs, it shall be located as per the site requirement.
-The SPK unit will be mounted into spare boxes within the headwall unit on the JLE section and within a lockable enclosure (located in Non passenger area of station) on OJL section.
-The detail of areas requiring protection by Keyswitch shall be agreed with UAM.
+The SPK unit will be mounted into spare boxes within the headwall unit on the JLE section and within a lockable enclosure (located in the Nonpassenger area of station) on OJL section.
+The detail of areas requiring protection by Keyswitch shall be agreed upon with UAM.